Leixlip: Salmon Leap

-Leixlip's main attraction in the past was the Salmon Leap, from which the town is named, a 5-metre waterfall on the Liffey just upstream from the then village.
+Salmon Leap is a 5-metre waterfall on the Liffey just upstream from the village.
 A hydroelectric dam was completed in 1945, and its lake flooded the waterfall.
 The dam generates 4 Megawatts.

 Religion

-Leixlip is divided into two Roman Catholic Church parishes, Leixlip (Our Lady's Nativity) and Confey (St. Charles Borromeo), each with its own parish church.
+Leixlip is divided into two Catholic parishes, Leixlip (Our Lady's Nativity) and Confey (St. Charles Borromeo), each with its own parish church.
 The Church of Ireland parish of St Mary's also has a church in Leixlip, located in Main Street.
 This medieval church was restyled in the 1750s with Gothic windows, and its belltower clock dates from 1720.
 People from Our Lady's Nativity parish also have their own identity separate from people in the Confey parish.
 The Confey parish members are known as 'Hillers' and people from the Our Lady's Nativity parish are known as 'Farenders'.
-There is the usual local rivalry associated with two different parishes which is particularly evident during sporting events.

 Education and library

 As with religion and sports, education in Leixlip is divided by the two Catholic parishes of Leixlip (Our Lady's Nativity) and Confey (St. Charles Borromeo).

 The respective schools in the Confey district are Confey Community College (a community school), Scoil San Carlo (Junior), and Scoil San Carlo Senior School (both national schools).
 The community school of Confey College has approximately 750 pupils in total, and similarly to Coláiste Chiaráin is mixed gender and non-denominational.
 The name "San Carlo", while used as the Irish names of the national schools in the St Charles Borromeo parish, is actually the Italian rather than actual Irish translation (which would be "Naomh Cathal").

 Leixlip also has one of the few Primary Montessori Schools in Ireland, Weston Primary Montessori School.
 Established in 2016 by the parents and teachers of the former Glebe School, this school provides Montessori education to children from 3–12 years and is located on the grounds of Barnhall Rugby Club.

 A public library opened in Leixlip in May 2006.
-It is situated in Confey beside the Town Council Office.
-It is also near both Scoil San Carlo and Confey Train Station.
+It is situated in Confey, near both Scoil San Carlo and Confey Train Station.
 Leixlip Library hosts a variety of events and activities as well as free Internet access to library members.

-Shopping and local businesses

-The town has four supermarkets – a SuperValu, Eurospar, Aldi, and Lidl.
-As well as Eurospar, there are also three Spar convenience stores, Mace and a Tuthill's in Leixlip.
-The Liffey Valley Shopping Centre is a short drive down the N4, and Leixlip is also within reach of Dublin's shopping areas, including Blanchardstown Shopping Centre.

-In addition to local supermarkets and convenience stores, there are several other local businesses.
-This includes businesses in the professional services sectors, such as solicitors, architects and insurance firms.